Fermi scale from quantum gravity scaling solution: Overview

-Since the issue of the scaling solution for the effective potential $u(\tilde{\rho}, \tilde{h})$ is rather complex, we proceed by a stepwise extension of our truncation.
-This will reveal crucial features one by one.
 In sect.~\ref{sec:II} we present the flow equation for $k\partial_k u (\tilde{\rho},\tilde{h},k)$ and the corresponding scaling equation for the scaling potential $u(\tilde{\rho},\tilde{h})$.
 In our truncation the flow equation has a very simple structure.
 Nevertheless, it covers all relevant features for our discussion.
 More extended truncations are not expected to change the general outcome.
 In sec.~\ref{sec:III} we discuss the local scaling solution in the limit of field-independent gauge and Yukawa couplings.
 In this limit the standard model exhibits a second order quantum phase transition.
 We also employ a simple approximation for the fluctuations of the scalar field.
 The family of local scaling solutions is then parametrized by a cosmon-Higgs coupling $\lambda_m$ which is field independent.
 Sect.~\ref{sec:IV} discusses the infrared limit of very large $\tilde{\rho}$.
 This is is needed for a continuation of the scaling solution to $\tilde{\rho}\rightarrow \infty$.
 This limit is also relevant for the question of time varying fundamental couplings for cosmologies where $\tilde{\rho}$ increases with time.
 We find that these effects are tiny, such that the class of models discussed here does not enter into conflict with observation from this side.

 Sect.~\ref{sec:V} addresses the field-dependence of gauge and Yukawa couplings which is predicted for the scaling solution in our setting.
 This field dependence renders the properties of the critical surface for the electroweak transition more complex.
 It also implies that the transition becomes a crossover rather than a second order transition.
 The characteristic scale for the crossover turns out, however, to be three orders of magnitude below the observed Fermi scale.
 For realistic models a second order phase transition remains a very good approximation.